DuckTapeDevOps/DUCKS/README.md

 [Kubernetes](https://kubernetes.io/docs/concepts/overview/), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

+#### Control Plane

+The control plane is responsible for managing and controlling the Kubernetes cluster.
+It consists of various components, such as the API server, controller manager, scheduler, and etcd.
+These components work together to maintain the desired state of the cluster and handle tasks like scheduling pods, scaling resources, and managing networking.

+#### Context

+In Kubernetes, a context is a set of access parameters that determine the cluster, user, and namespace to use when interacting with the cluster.
+It includes information like the cluster's server address, authentication credentials, and the default namespace.
+Contexts allow users to switch between different clusters or namespaces without having to reconfigure their command-line tools.

+#### Cluster

+A cluster in Kubernetes refers to a set of physical or virtual machines, called nodes, that work together to run containerized applications.
+It includes the control plane components and worker nodes.
+The control plane manages the cluster, while the worker nodes host the running containers.

 ### KServe

-[KServe](https://github.com/kserve/kserve) provides a Kubernetes Custom Resource Definition for serving machine learning (ML) models on arbitrary frameworks.
+[KServe](https://github.com/kserve/kserve) provides a Kubernetes [Custom Resource Definition](#custom-resource-definitions-crds) for serving machine learning (ML) models on arbitrary frameworks.
 It aims to solve production model serving use cases by providing performant, high abstraction interfaces for common ML frameworks like Tensorflow, XGBoost, ScikitLearn, PyTorch, and ONNX.

 It encapsulates the complexity of autoscaling, networking, health checking, and server configuration to bring cutting edge serving features like GPU Autoscaling, Scale to Zero, and Canary Rollouts to your ML deployments.
 It enables a simple, pluggable, and complete story for Production ML Serving including prediction, pre-processing, post-processing and explainability.
 KServe is being used across various organizations.